 Host institutions should keep in mind that an NCAA event is not a home event.
-Neutrality is important; therefore, such items as the use of players on programs and host institutional signage should not be used to create a "home" atmosphere.
-Traditional precompetition or between-competition activities are not permissible (e.g., tossing items to the crowd, permitting mascots to lead "trains" through the stands).
+Neutrality is important; therefore, such items as the use of student-athletes on promotional materials and host institutional signage should not be used to create a "home" atmosphere.
+Further, there shall be no cheering in the press box or at the scorer's table.
+Those in any working capacity shall remain neutral.

-Section 22 · Officials
+Section 22 • Officials